wireapp/wire-server/docs/src/how-to/administrate/backup-disaster-recovery.md

 Repeat this for each of the snapshots.

 Now simply save these files in multiple locations as per your normal company backup procedures, and repeat this procedure on a regular basis as is appropriate.

+### Batch Cassandra backup

+The backup procedure above presumes manually backing up each Cassandra snapshot serially one by one.

+If you want to back all files at once, you can use the `find` command to find all snapshots and pack them into a single archive:

+    ssh user@cassandra-vm.your-domain.com 'find /mnt/cassandra/ -name "snapshots" -print0 | tar -cvf - --null -T - | gzip -9 ' > cassandra-batch.tar.gz

+* `user` is the user you used to install Wire on this server, typically `wire` or `root`
+* `cassandra-vm.your-domain.com` is the domain name or IP address for the server with your Wire install
+* `/mnt/cassandra/` is the (absolute) path, on the server, where your cassandra folder is located, to which you add the location of the specific snapshot, found with `find` above
+* `cassandra-batch.tar.gz` is the local file everything will be written to

+This will (over ssh) find all `snapshot` folders in the `cassandra` folder, pack them into a tar file, gzip it to save space, and output it to a local file.

 ### Backing up MinIO